 Arkansas Boys State is an immersive program in civics education designed for high school juniors.
-For over 75 years the week-long camp has shaped the lives of notable leaders such as Apollo 11 Astronaut Neil Armstrong, President Bill Clinton, Basketball Super Star Michael Jordan, former Arkansas Governor Mike Huckabee, News Anchor Tom Brokaw, and former Senate Majority Leader Harry Reid.
+Since 1940, the week-long camp has transformed the lives of young men throughout our state and beyond.
+These young men have gone on to become incredible leaders, including President Bill Clinton, former Arkansas Governor Mike Huckabee, and Senator Tom Cotton — just to name a few.

 Upon arrival at a Boys State, each participant is assigned a mock political party, city, and county.
 Throughout the week, delegates administrate this mock government as if it were the real government.
 Every phase of the program includes practical instruction on the duties and responsibilities both of a citizen and of public officials.
 Citizens of a “Boys State” are instructed in the duties of the various public offices.
 After they learn the function of each office, its powers and limitations, they function in that role throughout the remaining week.

-Here’s a glimpse of what you can expect:
+Here’s an overview of what you can expect: